 Have you or a loved one been the victim of unethical transplant brokers?
 Aside from the ongoing health problems that it caused, don’t you at least deserve your money back?
 Unfortunately, the process of opening and winning a chargeback dispute in cases like this is weighed down with an unbelievable amount of bureaucratic red tape.
 Fortunately, you have someone to help you.

 We at MyChargeBack have the experience and expertise to guide a dispute to maximize the chances of success.
 And we have the tenacity to never get discouraged or give up on our clients.
 We guarantee 100% effort to get you your money back.
-We’re an international fund recovery service headquartered in New York that has retrieved millions of dollars for scam victims the world over.
+We’re an international fund recovery service that has retrieved millions of dollars for scam victims the world over.